RedisLabs/redislabs-docs/content/rs/security/control-plane-security/encryption.md

 ```

 {{< note >}}
 You will be prompted for a Country Name, State or Province Name, Locality Name, Organization Name, Organizational Unit and Common Name.
 You will need to check with your security team or certificate authority on the right values for your organization.
-The database fqdn is typically used as the common name for the certificate.
+The database's fqdn is typically used as the common name for the certificate.
 {{< /note >}}

 **Step 3:** Sign the private using your certificate authority